Pyknic/sfml-dotnet-tutorial/docs/Part-02_Add-a-Moving-Shape.md

-﻿# Add a Moving Shape
+﻿# Part 2: Add a Moving Shape

 In the previous part we created a window with a calm blue background.
 In this part, we will add a moving rectangle to it.
 ```csharp